Paratrooper: Overview

-This doctrine was first practically applied to warfare by the Imperial German Army in 1916 then the Italians and the Soviets.
-The first known airborne commando operation in military history was conducted by Maximilian Hermann Richard Paschen von Cossel, then Leutnant of the Royal Prussian Army and his new pilot, then Royal Saxon Vice Sergeant Rudolf Windisch.
-Windisch flew the Roland Walfisch used for this purpose and set Cossel down in a wooded area behind the Russian front.
-During the night of October 2/3, 1916, Cossel blew up the Rowno–Brody railway line, 85 kilometers behind the eastern front, in several places.
-This was acknowledged in the army report of October 4, 1916: Eastern theater of war: ...
-Oberleutnant v.
-Cossel, who was set down from the plane southwest of Rowno by Vice Sergeant Windisch and picked up again after 24 hours, interrupted the Rowno-Brody railway line at several points by means of explosives. ...
-The First Quartermaster General.
-Ludendorff.
+This doctrine was first practically applied in 1916 by the Imperial German Army, followed by the Royal Italian Army, in different theatres.
+The first airborne operation in military history was carried out by Maximilian von Cossel, then an Oberleutnant in the Prussian Army and his pilot, Rudolf Windisch, then a Vizefeldwebel in the Saxon Army.
+Windisch, flying a Roland Walfisch two-seater, landed in a wooded area behind the Russian front, after which Windisch returned to his base.
+During the night of October 2/3, 1916, Cossel blew up the Rowno–Brody (Rivne-Brody) railway line, 85 kilometers behind the eastern front, in several places.
+He was picked up by Windisch the following day.
+Their mission was mentioned by Ludendorff in the army report of October 4, 1916: "Cossel, who was set down from the plane southwest of Rowno by Vizefeldwebel Windisch and picked up again after 24 hours, interrupted the Rowno-Brody railway line at several points by means of explosives..."
 According to Russian reports, however, the tracks were only slightly damaged in one place, so that a train just passing them could continue its journey unhindered.

-The second operational military parachute jump from 1600 feet was logged in the night of August 8—9 1918 by Italian assault troops.
+Italian troops made the second operational military parachute jump, from 1600 feet, on the night of August 8—9 1918.
 Arditi Lieutenant Alessandro Tandura jumped from a Savoia-Pomilio SP.4 aircraft of the Gruppo speciale Aviazione I piloted by Canadian Major William George Barker and British Captain William Wedgwood Benn (both Royal Air Force pilots), when Tandura dropped behind Austro-Hungarian lines near Vittorio Veneto on a reconnaissance and sabotage mission, followed on later nights by Lts.
 Ferruccio Nicoloso and Pier Arrigo Barnaba.